-The International Union of Pure and Applied Chemistry (IUPAC) system is used for naming compounds. (b)

 Bonded and non-bonded pairs of electrons can be used to predict molecular geometry.

 Lewis dot diagrams are used to represent valence electrons in an element.
 Lewis structures can be used to determine the shape of molecules using the VSEPR model (bent, linear, trigonal planar, tetrahedral, and trigonal pyramidal). (e)